 If you were reading this blog post and you saw that it was designed by a bot vs written by an actual person, whose content would you trust more?
 In my opinion, it’s the person and that’s important for success.

-Who created Jarvis AI?
+Who created Jasper AI?

 There’s several people on the team, but Dave Rogenmoser is the CEO of the company.

-How much does Jarvis AI cost?
+How much does Jasper AI cost?

 3 plans are available: